NamanS4ini/YTPlaylistAnalyzer/README.md

 The app is designed to keep user data local whenever possible.

 - Bookmarks, preferences, and cache settings are stored in the browser.
+- Expired playlist cache entries are removed automatically based on the configured cache expiration.
 - No application database is used for playlist data.
 - API calls are limited to the data needed for analysis.
 - Authentication is handled through NextAuth sessions.